landv/gambas/README.md

 ### Module(Function) to test:

-To make it work, a function "World" in a module "Hello" in your project must exist:
+To make it work, we need a funktion to test.
+So we create a function "World" in a module "Hello" in our project:

 ----

     ' Gambas module file

+    ''' Module is named "Hello"

     Public Function World() As String